-- The Office of Rural Health Policy maintains an informational website about the Flex Program
+- The Federal Office of Rural Health Policy maintains an informational website about their programs which support rural hospitals, including the Flex Program

 - Centers for Medicare and Medicaid Services

-- The Rural Assistance Center’s CAH Topic Guide, including a list of Frequently Asked Questions
+- RHIhub’s CAH Topic Guide, including a list of Frequently Asked Questions

-- Other rural resources include the Rural Assistance Center’s main site and the Rural Health Research Gateway, both of which are also funded by the Federal Office of Rural Health Policy.
+- Other rural resources include the RHIhub’s main site and the Rural Health Research Gateway, both of which are also funded by the Federal Office of Rural Health Policy.